rikikoo/lem_in/README.md

 ```
 path1:
 s - 1 - 2 - t
-compatible with no other path
+compatible with none of the following paths

 path2:
 s - 3 - 4 - 2 - t